 All demonstration sites will receive the following items, which will arrive in separate mailings:

 - Two digital cartridges (one book in English and one book in Spanish).
-If a CBM is assigned, one cassette magazine will also be sent.

 - A Promotion Packet of applications (10 English, five Spanish) and promotional materials (25 brochures, 25 bookmarks, and two posters), a Tip Sheet on how to promote the Talking Book Program in your community, and a statistics form to record each time you demonstrate the program (you may copy or request more applications).

 - A Welcome Packet that contains information on the program, how to care for your machine(s), and catalogs of available material.

 By signing the application, you agree to the following policies:

 - When the DTBM arrives, press each button to learn its function.
 A user guide can be accessed by holding down the “Play” button for 7 seconds.
 If you need further assistance, please call us at 1-800-252-9605.